Print Options

 Faculty Director: Anjali Adukia

-The certificate requires completion of two of three required courses, along with one additional course from the elective or required course list.
+The specialization requires completion of two of three required courses, along with one additional course from the elective or required course list.
 Students must achieve at least a B- grade in each course, and there is no pass/fail option.
 The courses do not need to be taken in a particular order.
-The certificate is open to all graduate students at the University of Chicago.
+The specialization is open to all graduate students at the University of Chicago.
 Note that not all of these courses will be offered each year.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required Courses (at least two)